 I slept soundly and woke up just as we pulled into our first stop in the morning – Kufstein at 7.11am.
 From here, it was three and a half hours of mountainous landscapes, alpine rivers and picturesque towns until I arrived in Langen.
 By the time I arrived, I had spent 24 hours in a 30-hour period on a series of trains.
 And I was very much ready to ski.

 Leaving the train in Langen am Arlberg, I felt as relaxed as I ever had travelling, without having paid the price of a heavy carbon footprint for my trip.
 When compared to the actual price of flying and then renting a car (and getting insurance to do so), sure it’s a little more expensive, but not massively so.
 And as for the extra time on the train, well, I read a couple of books, had a nice sleep, made some new friends, and stared dreamily out the window.

 COVID-19 has changed the travel industry in many ways, but one of the biggest impacts it’s had is reminding us all not to take travel, or the world that we travel through, for granted.
 As we get back to travel, there’s no better time to commit to doing so sustainably.

 If you take the train rather than fly to your next destination, there’s little doubt you’ll take longer to arrive.
 But what is it that they say about the journey and the destination?
 On this occasion, my travel felt like a real part of my adventure.
 If you’ve got the time, I can’t recommend it highly enough.
 Choose a long-distance train ride over the quick-fix alternative, turn off your phone, look out the window, and say no to immediacy.
 After all, what’s the rush?

-As part of our 2020 Climate Crisis Plans for Much Better Adventures, we created a train-friendly adventures collection to help our UK and European customers avoid flying to join our trips.
+We created a train-friendly adventures collection to help our UK and European customers avoid flying to join our trips.
 The trips in this collection have been selected as they are all doable in a day, or with an easy sleeper train.